Submissions for the 2022 National Book Awards are now closed.

 - For the Translated Literature Award only: English translations of published works of fiction or nonfiction.
+Books by authors and translators who are living at the commencement of the eligibility year (December 1, 2021).
 The original text need not to have been published in the year of the award submission, only the translated work

 The following are NOT eligible:

 - Anthologies containing work written by multiple authors

 - Reprints of books published in previous Award years.
 Exceptions may be made for otherwise eligible books published outside the United States in the previous Award year at the National Book Foundation’s discretion.

 - Books published through self-publishing services, including Kindle Direct Publishing